rasyadpat/Robotika-UAS/README.md

 ## Control Scheme

-XBOX Series controller (xinput) is used for this project, although with the [Bluepad32](https://github.com/ricardoquesada/bluepad32) package, most bluetooth based controllers should work.
+XBOX Series controller (XInput) is used for this project, although with the [Bluepad32](https://github.com/ricardoquesada/bluepad32) package, most bluetooth based controllers should work.

 **Control Scheme**